 Collection of intricate masterful drawings of buildings and cityscapes from around the globe and particularly Indiana by this Indianapolis resident artist and author and friend of dear friends.
 I had the opportunity to attend this gala launch release recently at Butler University.

-Secrets of the Koran Revealing Insight into Islam�s Holy Book By Don Richardson
+Revealing Insight into Islam�s Holy Book

 Forget all those evening news sound bites or diplomatically correct half-truths about the Koran and the religion of Islam.
 If you want to know what the Koran is really about, you have to know what it really says.

-God's Promise to the Chinese Dr. Ethel Neison, RIchard E. Broadberry, & Ginger Tong Chock
+Dr. Ethel Neison, RIchard E. Broadberry, & Ginger Tong Chock

 In Process